Trainingdata-datamarket/Portrait-and-26-Photos/README.md

-# Face Masks Detection Dataset
+# Portrait and 26 Photos Dataset
 1. [ About the dataset ](#about)
 2. [ Distributions ](#dist)
 3. [ Content ](#cont)